Perspective | The Kamila Valieva case is an indictment of the anti-doping system, not her

 The Valieva story has exposed the World Anti-Doping Agency yet again for its shoddy gutter toxicology, arbitrary persecutions and endless legal spirals.
 There is zero firm evidence that a trace amount of an innocuous medication called trimetazidine gave Valieva so much as an extra blade-width of advantage or that she took it willfully.
 There is overwhelming evidence that she is already the greatest figure skater of her time, and perhaps any other.
 She towers.
 There is no substance, none, that accounts for her artistry, the impression that she is borne aloft by God’s own strings, except inspiration.

 WADA is like a crazed cat in yarn over this case, tangled in its usual skeins of conflicting illogic, and that’s an indictment of the system, not her.
-To recite the events up to this point: back on December 25, Valieva provided a drug test sample.
-It went to a WADA lab in Stockholm that was supposed to analyze it within ten days.
+To recite the events up to this point: back on Dec.
+25, Valieva provided a drug test sample.
+It went to a WADA lab in Stockholm that was supposed to analyze it within 10 days.
 Unaccountably, it took almost two months and did not issue a result until Tuesday, after she had skated in the Olympics.
 This is typical of an intolerable WADA slovenliness (and perhaps politicization) that athletes have complained about for years.
 Ask Diana Taurasi.
-Before that test, and after, Valieva took others which were apparently clear, including in Beijing where she turned in a performance in the team-skate that was utterly untouchable, performing a transporting ballet and landing it on scalpels atop ice.
+Before that test, and after, Valieva took others which were apparently clear, including in Beijing, where she turned in a performance in the team event that was utterly untouchable, performing a transporting ballet and landing it on scalpels atop ice.

 This case should be simple.
-The testing system screwed up and there is not one reason to penalize Valieva.
+The testing system screwed up, and there is not one reason to penalize Valieva.

 Nevertheless, the pure-blood cranks and Russia’s rivals promoted it as a global crime, and WADA and the International Olympic Committee plunged Valieva and the entire field into uncertainty with a multilayered suspension process.
 They are incapable of sorting out the matter sensibly, because they are sham structures that impose a policy of “when in doubt, punish” on individual athletes to appear as if they have ethics, of which they have none.
-The system is a wonderland of injustice more gross than any original offense, and reflective of the autocrats they love to do corrupt business with.
-Zero-tolerance means mistakes will not be tolerated by athletes, and so, WADA must be incapable of mistakes.
+The system is a wonderland of injustice more gross than any original offense and reflective of the autocrats with whom WADA and the IOC love to do corrupt business.
+Zero tolerance means mistakes will not be tolerated by athletes, and so WADA must be incapable of mistakes.

 A word about of trimetazidine.
-It’s an angina medication used in Europe and you’ll get a different opinion about it depending on who you ask.
+It’s an angina medication used in Europe, and you’ll get a different opinion about it depending on who you ask.
 It’s on WADA’s banned list because the pure-blooders theorize that endurance athletes may use it seeking some sort of benefit at peak heart rate.
-But as The Washington Post’s Emily Giambalvo reported, “there is scant medical literature demonstrating its effect in sports.”
+But as The Washington Post’s Emily Giambalvo reported, “There is scant medical literature demonstrating its effect in sports.”
 From the American Journal of Therapeutics: It “exerts no effect on the coronary flow, contractility, blood pressure, or heart rate.
 It has no significant negative inotropic or vasodilatory properties at rest or during exercise.”

-And here are its potential side effects: gastric or esophageal burning, muscular cramps, dizziness, effort induced discomfort, depression, sedation and/or drowsiness, palpitations, visual disturbances, anorexia, and hyperorexia.
+And here are its potential side effects: gastric or esophageal burning, muscular cramps, dizziness, effort-induced discomfort, depression, sedation and/or drowsiness, palpitations, visual disturbances, anorexia, and hyperorexia.
 Also, potential motor disorders including tremor, and muscle rigidity.

 Yeah.
 That’s what a figure skater wants.